 For much longer than I can remember, my Grandma Nora would sit next to my Grandpa Pat in the front-row church pew every Sunday at La Trinidad United Methodist Church in Pharr, Texas.
 My grandparents would color-coordinate their outfits and Grandma would always wear her favorite jewelry.

 During my childhood and whenever I would visit home from college, I usually sat on the other side of my grandma.
 In recent years, when it was time for individual prayer, Grandpa Pat would stand to kneel at the altar in the front of the chapel joined by my father and my brothers.
-I would stay sitting with Grandma Nora holding her hand, which was always oh so warm, as we said our respective, quiet prayers.
+I would stay sitting on the pew with Grandma Nora, holding her hand, which was always oh so warm, as we said our respective, quiet prayers.

-Once the pastor would say “Amen” she would quickly squeeze my hand really tight and she would feel my rings pressing into her skin and then immediately look down to examine them.
-When she’d recognized my college graduation ring, she would gently glide her finger upon it and smile at me.
+Once the pastor would say “Amen” she would quickly squeeze my hand really tight.
+She would then feel my rings press into her skin and immediately look down to examine them.
+When she’d recognize my college graduation ring, she would gently glide her finger upon it and smile at me.

 She knew the academic achievement my ring represented.
 She knew about the late nights, quiet sacrifices, and homesickness.
 She knew about the moments of self-doubt and self-determination.
 She knew of the internal struggles and external pressures of college because she herself earned a Bachelor’s degree and a Master’s degree in the 1950s and ‘60s when women, and particularly Mexican-Americans, were significantly underrepresented in higher education.

 My grandmother valued education and she helped build a bench of leaders, thinkers, and doers within our PSJA community.
-So many of us have her to thank for steering us towards higher education and community involvement.
-Although she loved to laugh, she was very strict and expected a best effort in all that we did.
+So many of us have her to thank for steering us towards higher education, professional advancement, and community involvement.
+Although she loved to laugh, she was also very strict and expected a best effort in all that we did.

 Grandma’s Alzheimer’s diagnosis led to some sad moments from time to time over the last decade, but it also allowed our family to relive our best memories over and often.